SimVascular/simvascular.github.io-archive/source/documentation/userguide3/_polydata.md

 	Model Type: PolyData
 	Model Name: demo

 A new PolyData model "demo" is created under the data node "Models" in Data Manager.
-Double click the model data node "demo"and the tool SV Modeling shows up.
-The new model is empty ans has no contours.
-To loft and create an actual model :
+Double click the model data node "demo"and the tool "SV Modeling" shows up.
+The new model is empty so far.
+To loft and create the actual model:

 	Click the button "Create Model..."
 	Choose and use "aorta" and "right_iliac" in the dialog